Clemson-Software-Engineering/Recipe-Builder/README.md

 ## Introduction

-  Recipe-Builder is an Open-Source, all in one application to help you find and create recipes while shopping at Walmart
+  Recipe-Builder is an Open-Source, all-in-one application to help you find and create recipes while shopping at Walmart.

   Mission Statement: Recipe-Builder is committed to a simple and easy shopping experience.
 Using Wal-Mart's API, a user can quickly discover readily available ingredients needed to complete their recipes.